Learn About New Mexico Registered Agents

 Change Your Registered Agent After Your LLC Is Formed

-You can also change your official Registered Agent after you’ve formed your LLC.
+You can also change your Registered Agent service after you’ve formed your LLC.
 There are a couple of ways to achieve this.

 File a Form with the New Mexico Secretary of State

 Once you’ve chosen a new New Mexico Registered Agent, you can complete a form.
-Once you’ve filled it out, send it to the Secretary of State so they can update your records.
+Once you’ve filled it out, send it to the secretary of state so they can update your records.
+The New Mexico SOS may charge a nominal fee to assign or change a Registered Agent, and we do pass that fee on to you.

 Have Incfile File the Change on Your Behalf